Income Eligible ProgramsDepending on your household income, you could save money with no-cost energy efficiency programs to reduce your energy costs.

 Benefits of a No-Cost Home Energy Assessment:

-Landlords: Similar energy efficiency services and products are also available to Multi-Family properties with 5 or more units where 50 percent or more of the tenants are at the designated income eligible levels listed above..
+Landlords: Similar energy efficiency services and products are also available to multi-family properties with 5 or more units where 50% or more of the tenants are at the designated income eligible levels listed above.
 These properties are served through the Income Eligible Multi-Family Retrofit Program.
+Landlords can apply online through the LEAN Multifamily Program website, or call 1-617-348-6425 to learn more.

-Tenants: Customers residing in Multi-Family properties with 5 or more units where 50 percent or more of the tenants are at the designated designated income eligible levels above should have their landlord or property manager submit a request on the website.
+Tenants: Customers residing in multi-family properties with 5 or more units where 50% or more of the tenants are at the designated income eligible levels above should have their landlord or property manager submit a request on the LEAN Multifamily Program website or call 1-617-348-6425.

-- Utility Discount Rates: Discounted rates that lower your actual charges for your energy usage.
-If you qualify for Fuel Assistance or other income verified programs, you will be referred to your local natural gas or electric utility for a discount on your utility bills.
+- Utility Discount Rates: Discounted rates that lower your actual charges for your energy usage may be available.
+If you qualify for Fuel Assistance or another income verified program from the list below, you will be referred to your local natural gas or electric utility for a discount on your utility bills.

 - Emergency Aid to the Elderly, Disabled, and Children (EAEDC)